-A successful web content specialist must possess a combination of writing, technical, and interpersonal skills since their responsibilities vacillate from back-end work to meetings with web developers and marketing executives.
-You need to present all these skill sets through your job application, so here's how to position your writing skills, followed by a sample web content cover letter.
+A successful web content specialist must possess a combination of writing, technical, and interpersonal skills.
+Their responsibilities vacillate from back-end work to meetings with web developers and marketing executives.
+An aspiring web content specialist will need to present all these skill sets through a job application.
+Here's how to position writing and editorial skills, followed by a sample web content cover letter.

 Focus on Writing and Editorial Skills

 Effective web content is about creating a conversation that is not only informative but also acts as a call to action for readers.
-Your audience needs to know what the site is about, how it helps them or what it has to offer, and specific directions on what they should do next.
+An audience needs to know what the website is about, how it helps them or what it has to offer, and specific directions on what they should do next.

-A successful web content specialist will make the site’s purpose immediately clear to its readers, incorporating text which encourages them to embrace a brand, purchase a product, engage in a conversation, or click on affiliate links.
-To accomplish these tasks, the web content specialist must know what audience to target and how to create a great user experience.
+A successful web content specialist will make the website’s purpose immediately clear, incorporating text which encourages readers to embrace a brand, purchase a product, engage in a conversation, or click on affiliate links.
+To accomplish these tasks, a web content specialist must know what audience to target and how to create a great user experience.

-In short, the web content specialist needs to answer these questions: what is the site about, who is it for, and what does it do?
-Getting these points across is critical for the creation and recognition of the brand.
+In short, a web content specialist needs to answer these questions: what is the website about, who is it for, and what does it do?
+Getting these points across is critical for the creation and recognition of an online brand.

-Effective web writing also enhances usability – letting readers know where they can go on the site and what they can do, with the goal of keeping them there longer.
-Solid writing also translates to a strong SEO, or “search engine optimization,” presence – the better your writing conveys meaning, the better the site will perform on search engines like Google or Bing.
+Effective web writing also enhances usability by letting readers know where they can go within the website and what they can do.
+Solid web writing also translates to strong search engine optimization (SEO).
+The better your writing conveys meaning, the better the website will perform on search engines like Google or Bing.

-Use your cover letter to highlight examples from your portfolio where you've created compelling, user-friendly content that helped build traffic.
-If you have currently operational hyperlinks to web pages you have developed or optimized, it’s a good strategy to provide them in your cover letter.
+Use your cover letter to highlight examples from your portfolio where you've created compelling, user-friendly content that helped build site traffic.
+If you have operational hyperlinks to web pages you've developed or optimized, it’s a good strategy to link to them in your cover letter.